ssenmosip/mosip-temp-documentation/Admin.md

 3. Client side validations

 UI layer is used only as the renderer.
 No business side functionality is added in the UI layer.

+### Validations
+Every data insert or modifications have to be properly validated via the validator module for the respective entity.
+For the admin user's comfort and to avoid to and fro traffic, front end validations are added appropriately.

 ## Flow view